Alvin Duke Chandler: Educator (1951–1974)

 The Board of Visitors appointed Admiral Chandler president of the College of William & Mary in haste, and outraged the faculty by failing to consult them.
 His predecessor had been forced out of office following a scandal over changing grades for football players on the college team.
 After taking office, he instituted uniform admission standards for all students.
 During his tenure, he oversaw the expansion of the faculty, curriculum changes, and the construction of five new buildings.
 He left office to become chancellor of the Colleges of William & Mary (1960–1962), until the General Assembly of Virginia made those five public colleges independent.
 Then he was chancellor of the college (1962–1974).

 The faculty were unhappy with President Chandler when state law required that they subscribe to loyalty oaths.
 A star professor decamped for McGill University, and faculty recruiting suffered.

 Students chafed at censorship of their publications, restrictions on drinking, and requirements for chaperones.

 Death

-On 26 May 1987, Alvin died in the Virginia Beach General Hospital, age 84.
+On May 26, 1987, Chandler died.
+He was buried in Hollywood Cemetery.